abdulhannanali/grpc.github.io/docs/guides/auth.md

-   * **Token-based authentication with Google**: gRPC provides a generic mechanism (described below) to attach metadata based credentials to requests and responses.
+   * **Token-based authentication with Google**: gRPC provides a generic mechanism (described below) to attach metadata based credentials to requesdsats and responses.
 Additional support for acquiring access tokens (typically OAuth2 tokens) while accessing Google APIs through gRPC is provided for certain auth flows: you can see how this works in our code examples below.
 In general this mechanism must be used *as well as* SSL/TLS